 Good, Caroline L., B.A.

-Communication and Theatre, Green Center for the Performing Arts, Room 30W
+Green Ctr for Performing Arts, Room 30W

 Part-time Costume Shop Manager with rank of Part-time Instructor of Communication and Theatre

 Caroline Good is a voice & movement specialist, actor, director, and costumer.
 She has her degree from Northern Illinois University in Acting/Directing with a minor in Vocal Performance and is a Lessac Voice & Movement Certified Trainer.
 She has trained with Arthur Lessac and Master Teachers Deborah Kinghorn, Nancy Krebs, and Barry Kur, is a member of the Lessac Training & Research Institute, and assists Master Teachers in teaching the international Lessac Summer Intensive hosted by DePauw.